In a nutshell: Betterment is an industry leader as a simple, low-cost, easy-to-use robo-advisor.

 How Do I Sign Up?

 At this point, you might be ready to sign up for Betterment.
 Good news – it’s really easy.
+In fact, it only takes a couple of minutes.

-You’ll be asked to link to your financial institution, which can be completed in minutes.
+Next, you’ll be asked to link to your financial institution, which can be completed in minutes.
 New funds show up in a couple of days, at which point your account is up and running.

 There’s no minimum deposit to begin, but make sure to take advantage of free service for the initial deposit amounts specified above.